thegeekteen/FormValidatorJS/README.md

         "less_than_equal_to":"You are already {value}.
 Maximum age requirement is {param}" },
 }
-const response = validator.validateObject(data, rules, errors);
+const validator = new FormValidator(); // <-- If you don't need DOM Form Validation, don't add parameters. const response = validator.validateObject(data, rules, errors);
 if (response) {
     // validation success